Samuel1505/OptiSwap/README.md

 ### CrossChainSwapHook.sol

-The main contract that handles cross-chain swap optimization.
-It inherits from OpenZeppelin's `Ownable`, `ReentrancyGuard`, and `Pausable`.
+The main Uniswap V4 hook contract that handles cross-chain swap optimization.
+It inherits from Uniswap V4's `BaseHook` and OpenZeppelin's `Ownable`, `ReentrancyGuard`, and `Pausable`.

+**Hook Implementation:**
+- Implements `beforeSwap` and `afterSwap` hooks from Uniswap V4
+- Automatically analyzes cross-chain opportunities before each swap
+- Routes users to the most profitable execution venue

 **Key State Variables:**
 - `pythOracle`: IPythOracle instance for price feeds